forsethnico/romcom/README.md

 HTML, CSS, Javascript.
 Simple DOM manipulation and use of eventListeners were a focus of this project.

 ## Future Additions
+We are unlikely to add much additional functionality to this project, but here are a few options for improving functionality.
-Disable the 'Make My Book' button until all fields are filled and provide error messages if data entered is not correct.
+- Disable the 'Make My Book' button until all fields are filled
+- Provide error messages if data entered is not correct
+- Ability to preview the custom cover before it is created
+- Update the HTML and CSS for a new more exciting look

 ## Sources
 - [MDN](https://developer.mozilla.org/en-US/)